AdobeDocs/experience-manager-cloud-service.fr-FR/help/forms/create-reviews-forms.md

 ---
-title: 'Création et gestion de révisions des ressources d’un formulaire '
+title: Création et gestion de révisions des actifs d’un formulaire
 seo-title: Creating and managing reviews for assets in forms
-description: 'Une révision est un mécanisme permettant à un ou plusieurs réviseurs d’ajouter des commentaires sur une ressource disponible dans un formulaire. '
+description: 'Une révision est un mécanisme permettant à un ou plusieurs réviseurs d’ajouter des commentaires sur un élément disponible dans un formulaire. '
 seo-description: A Review is a mechanism that allows one or more reviewers to comment on an asset that is available in a form.
 uuid: 45c7ff56-3fa8-4a0f-8597-05404e547282
 content-type: reference